systemb4/dsp/doc/PROGRESS.md

     printArray method and in general use the enum value in the Token struct needs to be able to convert to a string so that it's word value can be read and printed although this will not be important for the parser.

+14 January 2022: Token type bug fixed.
+Only needed add a break function at the
+    end of each switch case.
+Although unnecessary, printTokens function for loop has bug for length of struct array.
+Sizeof will only return the size of the pointer and not the actual amount of structs in the array.